ChrisMuir/psa-scrape/pop_report/README.md

     - The format for the txt file should be the set name, followed by a single pipe (`|`), followed by the pop report url.
     Here is an example:
     - `2012 Panini Prizm basketball | https://www.psacard.com/pop/basketball-cards/2012/panini-prizm/107837`
     - The "set name" doesn't necessarily need to match what PSA uses, it can be whatever you want it to be.
-The scrape will use what you pass as the "set name" as part of the output file name.
+The scraper will use what you pass as the "set name" as part of the output file name.
 - Open Command Prompt / Terminal.
 CD to the directory that contains the `scrape_pop_report.py` file.
 - Run `python scrape_pop_report.py`